 If you're using an iPhone XS or XS Max, iTunes won't show you your UDID, so you'll need to use one of our other methods to get your UDID on Windows and Mac here.

-On a Mac your backups are in /Users/your username/Library/Application Support/MobileSync/Backup.
+On a Mac your backups are in /Users/your username/Library/Application Support/MobileSync/Backup

 Android Backup And Restore Software

-• Open Finder, and select the 'Go' menu at the top of the screen.
+- Open Finder, and select the 'Go' menu at the top of the screen.
 Hold the Option key, and select the 'Library' menu option from the Go menu.
 (On OSX Lion and above, Library will only appear with the Option key held.)

-• From Library, navigate to Application Support -> MobileSync -> Backup.
+- From Library, navigate to Application Support -> MobileSync -> Backup.

-On Windows, your backups are stored in *your user account data folder*Application DataApple ComputerMobileSyncBackup.
-The user account data location varies for different versions and configurations of Windows.
+On Windows, your backups are stored in *your user account data folder*Application DataApple ComputerMobileSyncBackup

-• Windows 8 and 10: In the Windows search bar type %appdata% (with the percents) and press return/enter.
-A file browser window will open to the Application Data folder.
+- Windows 8 and 10: In the Windows search bar type

-• From there, navigate to Apple Computer -> MobileSync -> Backup.
+(with the percents) and press return/enter.
+A file browser window will open to the Application Data folder. - From there, navigate to Apple Computer -> MobileSync -> Backup.

 Update May 18, 2018: There is now a version of iTunes available in the Microsoft Store as well as from the Apple website.
 If you installed iTunes from the Microsoft Store for Windows 10, then your backups are stored in a slightly different location.

-• In the Windows search bar paste %userprofile%AppleMobileSyncBackup and press return/enter.
+and press return/enter.
 A file browser window will open to the iTunes backups folder.

 I'd be remiss if I didn't say: Make sure you know what you're doing before you muck around in your iTunes backups :) Descargar programa para pdf gratis.